Ep# 12 An Interview with Rohit Chakravarty and Pritha Dey.

 Lalitha Krishnan: That sounds so good.
 That sounds like a good thing to bring back.
 What about you Rohit.

-Rohit Chakravarty: In the case of Bats, Germany is a great place to study in because Germany treats its bats like we treat our large animals.
+Rohit Chakravarty: In the case of Bats, Germany is a great place to study because Germany treats its bats like we treat our large animals.
 So, bats receive the highest levels of protection in German law.
 Whereas in India, they are completed unprotected except for a few species.
 What is even more heartening to see is almost every month, there are citizen science events where people go around the city either recording bat calls in a scientific framework.
 Or they are citizen groups that put identification rings on bats much like how people put rings to study migratory birds.
 So groups put rings on bats before they go into hibernation or during autumn.
-(They do this) To see how populations are faring in the city or see how populations are migrating from one part of Europe to another.
+They do this to see how populations are faring in the city or see how populations are migrating from one part of Europe to another.
 Most of these studies have been going on for decades now.
 So, this culture of studying bats is really ingrained in them.
-That’s something I would really like to see in India- to bring back to India and continue for many years to come.
+That’s something I would really like to see in India- to bring it to India and continue for many years to come.

 Other than that, of course, Germany is a technological hub.
-The technology we have here to study bats for e.g. miniature GPS tracking devices that you can put on bats to study their movements, study their foraging, and everything.
+The technology we have here to study bats e.g. miniature GPS tracking devices that you can put on bats to study their movements, study their foraging, and everything.
 So, that technology is something that I would ideally like to bring back to India.

 Lalitha Krishnan: So nice to hear that you’re interested.
 We don’t have enough of citizen science projects.
 They’re a good way of creating awareness and conserving wildlife.
 I’m going to get back to citizen science as both of you are interested.
 If somebody in India is interested in moths and starts off by taking photographs or wants to id or post pictures online what or where should he/she be looking?
 What sites or what forums?